 You can turn this feature off or use it in Ghost Mode, which allows you to see the map but not be seen by others.

 The issue with this is – your location can be seen by all of your SnapChat contacts and some of them might not be your real friends.
 And with many teens accepting friendship requests from random people – the chances of strangers knowing the location of your teen are relatively high.

-There are three important safety guidelines which we think are key to your kid’s internet safety.
+There are three important safety guidelines that we think are key to your kid’s internet safety.

 Most schools are aware of them and have told their pupils all about them, but they are worth repeating and the payoff is huge, your kids will be safe.